doot0/cv/.github/README.md

 ------

 #### Past roles

+- Frontend Developer @ [SamKnows](https://samknows.com) *(June 2019 - August 19th 2019)*

+First role as a contractor.
+Acting stand-in for the lead frontend developer for first 4 weeks, then moved to the platform engineering team.
+During the first half of my time there I was responsible for cutting the amount of API requests for the platform by at least 25%, and reducing the size of the overall frontend payload by at least 5%.

+Tech stack:
+- Frontend: Vue.js, Node.js & SCSS
+- Backend: PHP
+- Infrastructure: GitHub, Apache
+- Testing: Cypress, Jest

+---

 - Lead Frontend Developer & UI Architect @ GraphEQ (now defunct) *(September 2017 - 2018) 1 year*